This Sweet Potato Cheesecake with Marshmallow Meringue is a flavor explosion. It's easy to make and the perfect recipe for the upcoming Holidays.

 What about pumpkin and marshmallow?
 You could add pumpkin puree instead of sweet potato puree if preferred.

 I suggest baking the cheesecake the day before you serve it.
 This makes sure that it has enough time to chill.
 Chilling is necessary for the texture anyway, and the flavors have time to unleash their full power.

 The cheesecake is done very quickly and requires just a few steps to make.

 Start with the crust.
 I decided to go with a graham cracker crust.
 Straight-forward, nothing fancy.
 Just graham cracker crumbs, sugar, and butter.
 If you like the idea of having nuts in the crust, you could replace ½ cup of graham cracker crumbs with a ½ cup of finely chopped pecan nuts.
 Delicious either way!

 The cream cheese should be soft.
 Take it out of the fridge and let it stand on the counter for an hour before you start.
 This prevents you from overmixing the filling.
 Cold cream cheese needs longer to get creamy without any lumps.

-In this Sweet Potato Cheesecake is cinnamon, nutmeg, and vanilla.
+In the sweet potato filling is cinnamon, nutmeg, and vanilla.
 I was long thinking about adding all-spice or cloves but decided against it.
 I didn't want to overpower the characteristic cheesecake taste.
 I'm absolutely happy about this decision.

 You can use canned sweet potato puree, or you can do it on your own.
-I used homemade sweet potato puree for this Sweet Potato Cheesecake.
+I used homemade sweet potato puree for this recipe.
 It is very, very easy to make.
 You can't do anything wrong.